 Chronic hyperplastic candidiasis, also known as candidal leukoplakia, presents with firm white persistent plaques on lips, tongue, and buccal mucosa.
 These plaques may be homogenous or nodular and persist for years.
 It has premalignant potential.

 Candida associated lesions include denture stomatitis, angular cheilitis, and median rhomboid glossitis.
 Secondary oral candidiasis can also occur, which include chronic mucocutaneous candidiasis, chronic familial candidiasis, chronic localized mucocutaneous candidiasis, chronic diffuse mucocutaneous candidiasis, and candidiasis endocrinopathy syndrome.

-Vaginal candidiasis present with genital itching, burning, and a white "cottage cheese-like" discharge from the vagina.
-The penis is less commonly affected with a yeast infection and may present with an itchy rash.
+Vaginal candidiasis presents with genital itching, burning, and a white "cottage cheese-like" discharge from the vagina.
+The penis is less commonly affected by a yeast infection and may present with an itchy rash.
 Yeast infections may spread to other parts of the body resulting in fevers along with other symptoms and become invasive rarely.